Mitr Phol Group Sustainability

 • Air Quality Index Standard

-• Monitor stack emissions at the emission points to ensure compliance with legal standards and adherence to the Environmental Impact Assessment (EIA) report.
-Emissions are also evaluated using the Ringelmann Smoke Chart.
+• Air quality at emission stacks is regularly monitored to ensure compliance with legal standards and the requirements outlined in the Environmental Impact Assessment (EIA) report.
+In addition, the opacity levels of smoke emissions are assessed using the Ringelmann Smoke Chart to evaluate pollution levels resulting from industrial activities.

 Industrial Waste Management